Scale data quality with contracts that enforce standards automatically

 Prevent schema drift, ensure consistency, and stop bad data before it reaches production.

-Foundational is a new way of building and managing data: We make it easy for everyone in the organization to understand, communicate, and create code for data.
+We make it easy for everyone in the organization to understand, communicate, and create code for data.

 Data contracts prevent schema drift, inconsistent logic, and unexpected breaking changes across pipelines.
 They define structure and rules up front so quality is enforced during development rather than after issues reach production.